 The notion of “safe country of origin” is defined with reference to the conditions for “safe third countries” laid down in Article 20(1)(d) of the Asylum Act.
-The application of the safe country of origin concept is a ground for applying the urgent procedure (see Regular Procedure: Fast-Track Processing).
+The application of the safe country of origin concept is a ground for applying the urgent procedure (see Regular Procedure).

 There is no widespread practice on the use of this concept, although the Audiencia Nacional reasoned in 2016 that Morocco and Algeria qualify as a “safe countries of origin” on the ground that they are “safe third countries”, without referring to separate criteria.
 The Audiencia Nacional continued to consider that the “safe country of origin” concept can be applied to Algeria in 2018.
-There were no further changes reported in this regard in 2019 nor in 2020.
 It seems that the concept is rarely used in practice.

 Audiencia Nacional, Decision SAN 4076/2016, 17 October 2016; Decision SAN 3838/2016, 17 October 2016.

 See e.g. Audiencia Nacional, Decision SAN 4632/2018, 23 November 2018.